-- Iteration Setting up federates so that they can iterate without advancing simulation time to achieve a more consistent state. - Orchestration Tool (Merlin) Demonstration of using Merlin to handle situations where a HELICS co-simulation is just one step in an automated analysis process (e.g. uncertainty quantification) or where assistance is needed deploying a large co-simulation in an HPC environment. - Multiple Brokers - Connecting Multiple Core Types (Multi-Protocol Broker) Demonstration of how to configure a multiprotocol broker - Broker Hierarchies Purpose of broker hierarchies and how to configure a HELICS co-simulation to implement one. - Simultaneous co-simulations Demonstration of how to run multiple independent federations simultaneously on a single compute node. - Multi-Protocol Brokers (Multi-broker) for Multiple Core Types) What to do when one type of communication isn't sufficient. - Multi-compute-node Co-simulation Executing a co-simulation across multiple compute nodes. - Queries Demonstration of the use of queries for dynamic federate configuration. - Multi-Source Inputs Demonstration of use and configuration of a a multi-sourced input value interface. - Orchestration Tool (Merlin) Demonstration of using Merlin to handle situations where a HELICS co-simulation is just one step in an automated analysis process (e.g. uncertainty quantification) or where assistance is needed deploying a large co-simulation in an HPC environment.
+- Multi-Source Inputs Demonstration of use and configuration of a a multi-sourced input value handle. - Oueries Demonstration of the use of queries for dynamic federate configuration. - · Multiple Brokers - Connecting Multiple Core Types (Multi-Protocol Broker) Demonstration of how to configure a multiprotocol broker

+- Broker Hierarchies Purpose of broker hierarchies and how to configure a HELICS co-simulation to implement one. - Simultaneous co-simulations Demonstration of how to run multiple independent federations simultaneously on a single compute node. - Orchestration Tool (Merlin) Demonstration of using Merlin to handle situations where a HELICS co-simulation is just one step in an automated analysis process (e.g. uncertainty quantification) or where assistance is needed deploying a large co-simulation in an HPC environment.

-2.4.3 Examples in Supported Languages
+1.4.3 Examples in Supported Languages